LiveFreeDead/LastOSLinux/OS_Overlay/LastOS/ReadMe.txt

 Grub Customizer - Chnage the Order and Timer of your boot menu, handy for Dual Boot machines

-Handbreak - Convert or compress video files

-HexChat - Mint chat group (and can have other groups), quite handy to chat to other people, offer support etc

 Hot Corners - Make the corners of the desktop do actions

 HTop - Process Monitor but Terminal Based